2020 Biotensegrity: what is the big deal? Open

-2018 Biotensegrity: a different way of thinking. link
+2018 Biotensegrity: a different way of thinking.
+Open

 In: Pilat, A., (ed.)., Fascia: scientific advances; Conference Proceedings: 28th Jornadas de Fisioterapia, March 1-3, Madrid: Escuela Universitaria de Fisioterapia de la Once; 2018; 167-180.

-2018 Health and Disease: what is the difference? link
+2018 Health and Disease: what is the difference?
+Open

 In: Pilat, A., (ed.)., Fascia: scientific advances; Conference Proceedings: 28th Jornadas de Fisioterapia, March 1-3, Madrid: Escuela Universitaria de Fisioterapia de la Once; 2018;219-225.

-2017 The significance of closed kinematic chains to biological movement and dynamic stability. link
+2017 The significance of closed kinematic chains to biological movement and dynamic stability.
+Open

 Journal of Bodywork and Movement Therapies 2017;21:664-672.